Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 You could be eligible to claim whiplash compensation for car accident injuries after a road accident that was not your fault.
 An approved common law claim for a whiplash injury can payout damages for pain and suffering and financial losses.

-Our QLD personal injury lawyers offer a free consultation for whiplash compensation claims that can explain your eligibility, rights and entitlements.
-We also offer a 100% no-win, no-fee, no-risk guarantee.
-Pay when you win and zero if you lose.
-It’s free to know where you stand.
-Call 1800 700 125
+Our QLD personal injury lawyers offer a free consultation that can explain your eligibility, rights and entitlements.
+We also offer a 100% no-win, no-fee, no-risk guarantee with no upfront costs or nasty surprises.

-When you suffer whiplash after a car accident, you may have some mild initial symptoms, but the full extent of neck strain or other injuries may not be felt for up to 24 hours.
+When you suffer whiplash after a car accident, you may have some mild initial symptoms, but the full extent of neck strain or other damage may not be felt for up to 24 hours.

-Whiplash injuries can affect your capacity to work, enjoy everyday activities, and maintain your quality of life.
+Such injuries can affect your capacity to work, enjoy everyday activities, and maintain your quality of life.

 Whiplash occurs when your body snaps violently backwards and forwards during a road accident or other sudden jerking incident.

-Anyone who has sustained whiplash injuries in a car accident may be entitled to claim compensation through the Compulsory Third Party (CTP) insurance of the at-fault driver.
+Anyone who has sustained injuries in a car accident may be entitled to claim compensation through the Compulsory Third Party (CTP) insurance of the at-fault driver.
 Regardless of whether they were a driver, passenger, pedestrian, cyclist or motorcyclist.

 QLD personal injury laws protect your right to claim common law damages for a financial loss caused by another person’s or party’s negligence.
 That means you could be eligible to claim whiplash compensation for car accident injuries caused by others.